* Fiat says expects Chrysler to work on IPO for Q1 2014

 "Nobody really believes there will be an IPO, but any delay in the IPO process means there will be a delay in the two parties striking a deal," a Milan-based analyst said.
 "The stock is reacting on the uncertainty."

-Fiat shares fell as much as 3 percent after the statement, and were down 3.1 percent at 5.77 euros by 1532 GMT, compared with a 0.45 percent fall in Milan's blue-chip index.
+Fiat shares ended the day down 3.5 percent, compared with a 0.2 percent fall in Milan's blue-chip index.

 According to the Wall Street Journal, Chrysler expects to raise between $1.5 billion and $2 billion in the IPO.
 Based on the 16.6 percent stake that the trust has demanded the company register for the IPO, this would imply a total value for the U.S. firm of between $9 billion and $12 billion.

 Fiat declined to comment on the report, while Chrysler did not respond to requests for comment.
 Some analysts have said the company is worth around $10 billion.

 Marchionne, the CEO of Fiat and Chrysler, wants to merge the two firms to create the world's seventh-largest carmaker.